hjacobs/kube-downscaler/README.rst

    :alt: Code Coverage

 Scale down Kubernetes deployments during non-work hours.
-The downscaler checks all deployments in the cluster every 5 minutes.
+The downscaler checks all deployments in the cluster every 5 minutes (configurable).
 It will scale the deployment's replicas to zero if all of the following conditions are met:

 * current time is not part of the "uptime" schedule (annotation ``downscaler/uptime``) or current time is part of the "downtime" schedule (``downscaler/downtime``)